rsdoiel/sqlish/docs/REFERENCE.md

 ## sql.isSqlObj(obj)

-This checks to see if an object is like other _sqlish.Sql()_ objects.
+This checks to see if an object is like other _sqlish.Sqlish()_ objects.

 ## sql.join(tables, expression)